ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

 As part of registering the resource, you can use the `WithUrlForEndpoint()` extension method to modify the URL that is used for this endpoint in the Dashboard.

-However, to modify the endpoint we added for the Orleans Dashboard, you need to first give it a name
+However, to modify the endpoint we added for the Orleans Dashboard, you need to first give it a name.

 ```csharp
 builder.AddProject<Projects.WebDevWorkshop_Web>(...)